 - Google Merchant Center – The place to upload your product data to Google and make it available to Google Product Search and other Google services.

 - PageSpeed Insights – Use PageSpeed Insights to find out how to make your web pages fast on all devices.

-Under the Labs menu, you will find any tools that Google is currently testing for webmasters.
+Under the Labs menu, you will find any tools that Google is currently testing for web admins.
 One that has been available for a long time is Author Stats.
-If you are using Google Webmaster Tools with the same account you have your Google+ profile on and are claiming authorship for your content, you can find out how that content is performing in search in terms of impressions, clicks, CTR, and average position in search.
+If you are using Google Webmaster Tools with the same account you have your Google+ profile on and are claiming authorship for your content; you can find out how that content is performing in search in terms of impressions, clicks, CTR, and average position.

 Since you can’t normally get analytics on the content you contribute to other websites, this can be an insight into how your offsite content performs in search.
 This can help you determine what topics are ranking best and which sites are generating the most search traffic so you can contribute to them again.